-The deadline to apply for both the fall 2017 semester and the 2017-2018 academic year options is March 1, 2017.
+The deadline to apply for the Spring 2018 semester is October 1st.
 Applications will be reviewed by the Office of International Programs study abroad staff after the deadline has passed.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Click the “Apply Now” button at the top of this page to begin an application.

 Students pay the same tuition and general fee they would pay at Valpo.
 All financial aid (except work-study and some 'on-campus' aid) applies.
 Be sure to meet with your financial aid advisor to determine the exact cost.

 Housing is paid to Valpo at a flat rate equivalent to the lowest rate of housing at Valpo - currently the amount is $3,200 for the semester.
 Participants in the program live together in two attached housing facilities that include bedrooms, sitting rooms, study areas, kitchens, and other facilities.

 Tuition, general fee, and housing will all be posted to student accounts as they would for a normal semester at Valpo.

 Students will be responsible for purchasing their own airfare.
 The Study Abroad Office is happy to offer support as necessary including soliciting quotes for flights from a travel agent, and/or connecting students with reputable travel agents.
 Many students choose to fly together as a group, but some may choose to travel independently for personal travel before or after the program, or prefer to research and book on their own.
 Flights will be discussed at length during orientation.

 The estimate for spending money will vary greatly depending on personal spending habits.
 This would include personal items, additional personal travel, restaurant meals, shopping, and other activities such as going to movies, concerts, etc. The estimate found in the budget sheet is based on average spending, and students should estimate for themselves based on their individual spending habits.